kanisterio/kanister/docs/tooling.rst

     Passed the 'validation of phase deleteFromBlobStore in action delete' check.. ✅ Passed the 'validation of phase restoreFromBlobStore in action restore' check.. ✅

-``kanctl validate blueprint`` right now checks that kanister function names are correct and all the mandatory arguments to the functions are provided.
+``kanctl validate blueprint`` currently verifies the Kanister function names and presence of the mandatory arguments to those functions.

 Kando